 - Redirection to a landing page where the primary account holder must review and respond to educational information.

-The CCI additionally explains that termination of one’s account is not one of the punishments that can be received under this system, and that the notifications will cease after the infringement stops.
+The CCI additionally explains that termination of one’s account is not one of the punishments that can be received under this system and that the notifications will cease after the infringement stops.

 However, termination of one’s account and copyright infringement records are typically not the biggest concern for most Kodi users.
 Most are concerned about the potential of receiving a lawsuit for copyright infringement.
 Although there are some rather high-profile cases of individual users getting sued for thousands of dollars, there is some indication that not only are these methods no longer working, many ISPs and copyright holders are pulling back on the policy.

 A 2015 Mother Jones piece identifies a decrease in the number of these types of cases, citing as an example federal judge skepticism over the use of IP addresses as evidence.
 One such example occurred in the same case we linked in the paragraph above.
-The judge in that case threw it out on the belief that IP addresses were scant evidence to prove copyright infringement had occurred.
+The judge in the case threw it out on the belief that IP addresses were scant evidence to prove copyright infringement had occurred.
 In Australia, where a similar piracy monitoring method had been implemented, ISPs and copyrights holders basically backtracked on the whole thing.
 However, TorrentFreak reports that HBO has recently gotten serious about going after P2P users, indicating as well that many ISPs are choosing to comply with that requests.

 All of this points to a bit of a mixed bag.
 While it appears that some ISPs are definitely pulling back on the CCI initiative, others may still be following suit.
 Kodi users may have less to worry about, but should still be concerned over which addons they are using, and whether or not those addons are using P2P methods.
 If nothing else, this raises the continued argument for the use of VPNs, especially given the vast uncertainty involved.